AriFordsham/GHCWiki/status/oct12.md

 - **SIMD primitives.** The `simd` branch now supports passing SSE vector values in machine registers.
 We expect the `simd` branch to be merged in time for 7.8.

+- **Type-nat solver.** Iavor S. Diatchki has been working on the type-checker to add support for discharging constraints involving arithmetic operations at the type-level.
+This work is on the `type-nats` branch of GHC.
+The basic support for common operations is fairly stable, and now it is in the testing phase.
+The most externally visible changes to the solver are: experimental support for matching on type-level naturals, using an auxiliary type family \[12\], and the module GHC.TypeLits was refactored to make it compatible with Richard Eisenberg's `singletons` library \[13\].
+Next, we plan to work on integration with the `master` branch, and experimental support for the inverse operations of what's currently in the solver (i.e., (-), (/), Log, Root).

 As always there is far more to do than we can handle, and there is loads of space for people to contribute.
 Do join us!